bhavana-devulapally/To-Do-Website-Vue/README.md

 From my personal observation while running the To-Do application, Vue.js clearly demonstrated faster rendering and UI updates.
 Vue.js showcased remarkable responsiveness and agility, enabling rapid changes to be reflected on the user interface.
 This could be one of the reasons why Vue.js is predominantly favored in real-world applications, underscoring its reputation for exceptional performance.
+Vue was easily comatible with third-part applications like Glich where i was able to easily run the application .Whereas when i developed the application on Glick using React it took a lot of time for the UI to load.
+Which is evidnet that Vue is more compatible with any third part applications.

 One of the main reasons which I experienced personally that made me go for using Vue.js over other framework, such as React, is its template-centric approach.
 I initially attempted to build the To-Do application using React, but I found myself creating numerous components to handle different parts of the To-Do list.
 However, Vue.js provided me with the flexibility to consolidate all the code within a single file using template tags for markup and script tags for JavaScript logic.
 This approach simplified the development process immensely, allowing me to focus more on the functionality of the application rather than getting bogged down in component management which Vue.js would do it automatically.